-The market for sales and customer service technology is intensely competitive.
+The market for sales and customer service technology is intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments and frequent new product introductions.
 Relatively few substantial barriers to entry in this market exist, other than the ability to design and build scalable software and, with respect to outsourced solution providers, the ability to design, build and manage scalable network architecture.

 LivePerson competes directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications and customer service interaction.
 These markets remain fairly saturated with small companies that compete on price and features.
 LivePerson also faces significant competition from two customer service enterprise software providers, KANA and RightNow Technologies, which offer hosted solutions.
-The current competition within the proactive sales market is minimal.
+The current competition within the online conversion market served by Timpani Sales and Marketing is fragmented.
 The most significant barriers to entry in this market are knowledge of:

-- online consumer purchasing habits;
+- · Online consumer purchasing habits

-- how to correctly engage customers;
+- · How to correctly engage customers

-- metrics proving return on investment; and
+- · Metrics proving return on investment

-- recent technology innovations.
+- · Recent technology innovations

 LivePerson also faces competition from larger enterprise software companies such as Oracle and Siebel Systems.
-In addition, established technology companies may also leverage their existing relationships and capabilities to offer real-time sales, marketing and customer service applications.
+In addition, established technology companies may also leverage their existing relationships and capabilities to offer real-time sales, customer service and marketing applications.

-Finally, LivePerson competes with clients and potential clients that choose to provide a real-time sales, marketing and customer service solution in-house as well as, to a lesser extent, traditional offline customer service solutions, such as telephone call centers.
+Finally, LivePerson competes with clients and potential clients that choose to provide a real-time sales, customer service and marketing solution in-house as well as, to a lesser extent, traditional offline customer service solutions, such as telephone call centers.